daveho/freepoll/README.md

 My contribution was translating Jason's work to C++, and then writing a simple GUI for running polls.
-The GUI is implemented using [wxWidgets](https://www.wxwidgets.org/).
-Note that it's only been tested on Linux using wxGTK.
+The GUI is implemented using [fltk](https://www.fltk.org/).
+Note that it's only been tested on Linux.
+In principle, it should build on Windows with suitable fltk and libusb packages, but I haven't gotten this to work yet.

 The iClicker base station appears as a Human Interface Device (HID), which is probably the easiest kind of USB device to communicate with.